sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 zig build run
 ```

-## 18: Does it Worth Learning Zig
+## 18: Is it Worth Learning Zig

-So, does it worth the effort?
+So, is it worth the effort?

 The short answer is **yes**, no fear of wasting time.